cprieststephens/javascript-basics/README.md

 - Clone your copy of the repo using the command: `git clone git@github.com:*your-github-username*/javascript-basics.git`.

 ### Install the project dependencies
-Use the command `npm install` to download the `dependencies` and `devDependencies` for this project.
+Use the command `npm install` to download the project's dependencies and create a node_modules folder.

 ### Run the test code
 Use the command `npm test` to run the Jest testing framework.